 In Congress, Bonner earned a reputation as a respected and influential voice of reason in both Alabama and Washington.
 In addition to his service on the House Appropriations Committee, he was a member of three key subcommittees: Defense; Commerce, Justice & Science; and Financial Services.
 Widely respected on both sides of the aisle, Bonner was selected by House Speaker John Boehner for a six-year stint on the House Ethics Committee where he served as chairman during the 112th Congress.

 While Bonner and his staff were well-known for having the state’s best constituent services, he devoted a significant amount of time to help turn around the sluggish economy of South Alabama.
 In 2012, the Mobile Press-Register called Bonner “a champion for South Alabama” and he is credited with playing a major role in helping land several significant economic development projects including the $5 billion ThyssenKrupp project in 2007, as well as helping secure $5 billion in contracts in 2010 for Austal to build 20 new ships for the U.S. Navy.

 His crowning Congressional accomplishment came in 2012 when Airbus announced plans to build their first U.S. Final Assembly Line in Mobile.
 Over the years, Congressman Bonner developed a close personal friendship – and strategic partnership – with the leadership at Airbus, one of the world’s largest aerospace and defense companies.
 The Airbus project is valued at more than $600 million and is expected to bring at least 1,000 new jobs to Mobile.

 Bonner earned a B.A. degree in Journalism from The University of Alabama in 1982.
-He is married to the former Janée Lambert, of Mobile, and they are the parents of a daughter, Lee, age 18, and a son, Robins.
+He is married to the former Janée Lambert, and they are the parents of a daughter, Lee, and a son, Robins.
 The Bonners make their home in Tuscaloosa.

 The University of Alabama System